HPestock/ASM-BF-COMPILER/README.md

 # ASM-BF-COMPILER

 ASM-BF is a program designed to read input from an interface found in an html file, and convert it to a program able to be run in the BrainF*** programming language. <br>
-The following is a list of currently supported instructions;
+The following is a list of currently supported instructions; Note that there exist multiple unlisted commands, such as SPACEp, NEWLINE l, etc.

 Currently supported instructions: <br>
 copy a b d<br>